FallibleInc/security-guide-for-developers/security-checklist.md

 - [ ] Destory all active sessions on reset password (or offer to).
 - [ ] Must have the `state` parameter in OAuth2
 - [ ] No open redirects after successful login or in any other intermediate redirects.
-- [ ] While Signup/Login input, sanitize input for javascript://, data://, CRLF characters.
+- [ ] When parsing Signup/Login input, sanitize for javascript://, data://, CRLF characters.
 - [ ] Set secure, httpOnly cookies.
 - [ ] In Mobile `OTP` based mobile verification, do not send the OTP back in the response when `generate OTP` or `Resend OTP`  API is called.
 - [ ] Limit attempts to `Login`, `Verify OTP`, `Resend OTP` and `generate OTP` APIs for a particular user.
 Have an exponential backoff set or/and something like a captcha based challenge.